psy0rz/hikvision-intercom-mqtt/README.md

 It send events when someone is ringing, where there is motion, or when the unlock-button is pressed via the app. (and a few others like tamper alarm)

+**NOTE: hikvision actually queues the events, so the first time you will get a whole list of events, in a slow manner. just wait until its done**

 # Install

 Edit docker-compose.yml and use: